 Diagram control has a predefined set of commands.
 Some standard commands are mapped to keyboard shortcuts.
 It is also possible to configure new commands and key combinations.

 Automatic layout is used to arrange nodes automatically based on a predefined layout logic.
 There is built-in support for organization chart layout, hierarchical tree layout, and radial tree layout.

 The overview control is used to improve the navigation experience when exploring large diagrams.
 It displays a small preview and allows you to perform operations such as zooming and panning within it.

-The symbol palette is a gallery of reusable symbols/nodes that can be dragged and dropped onto the surface of the diagram.
+The Stencil is a gallery of reusable symbols/nodes that can be dragged and dropped onto the surface of the diagram.